 The police must find the opened container in the car’s “passenger area,” or the cabin.
 You can’t be charged if the container is in the glove compartment, trunk or the area behind the “last upright seat” if the car has no trunk.

 A couple of exceptions apply.
-Under the law, you can possess an open or opened container of alcohol if you are in a:
+Under the law, you can possess an open or opened container of alcohol or liquor if you are in a:

 If a police officer decides to charge you with an open container law violation, the officer will write you a ticket.
 You must sign the part of the citation where you make a written promise to appear in court.